 This happens because each ignition coil fires two spark plugs at once, one in the compression and the other in the exhaust cylinder.
-Since these ignition systems, powered by double platinum spark plug, aren’t affected as much by rain or debris, they can last three times longer than the ones with standard copper spark plug.
+Since these ignition systems, powered by a double-platinum spark plug, aren’t affected by rain or debris, they can last three times longer than those with a standard copper spark plug.

 If you’re searching for the perfect spark plug for your current project, pay special attention to the hex size required.
-A plugs hex size is determined by the plug socket you will need for installation.
-Its often provided by the manufacturer, so you won’t buy the wrong one by mistake.
-You should know the diameter of the cylinder head, moreover the thickness of the plug socket needed for installation.
+The plug socket determines the plug’s hex size you will need for installation.
+The manufacturer often provides it so that you won’t buy the wrong one by mistake.
+You should know the diameter of the cylinder head moreover the thickness of the plug socket needed for installation.

 5/8″ are the most used plug sizes for smaller vehicles, while most larger, older ones require a 13/16″ spark plug.
-7/8″ is employed in aviation, agricultural vehicles, and motorcycles, 3/4″ in lawnmowers and similar smaller engines.
+7/8″ is employed in aviation, agricultural vehicles, motorcycles, and 3/4″ in lawnmowers and smaller engines.

 The heat that the electrode of the spark plug receives during combustion is dispersed, and the degree to which a spark plug distributes the heat is called its heat range.
 The dispersing ability is essentially determined by the gas temperature inside the combustion chamber and the spark plug’s design.

-Low heat range spark plug have long insulator legs with the surface area affected by the flame, plus the gas capacity is quite large.
-The longer heat release path from the insulator, to the housing, is causing heat the temperature of the center electrode to rise quickly.
+Low heat range spark plugs have long insulator legs with the surface area affected by the flame, plus the gas capacity is quite large.
+The longer heat release path from the insulator to the housing is causing heat the temperature of the center electrode to rise quickly.